 Key Benefits & Features:

-- All-in-one bilge pump and auto switch.
-No float this is electronic water sensing
+- All-in-one bilge pump and auto-switch.
+There is no float switch this is an electronic water sensing pump.

 Mate fully automatic submersible bilge pump.
 Innovative design incorporates the bilge pump and float switch in a single housing.

 The float switch is an electronic type so there shouldn’t be any false starts of the pump as the Sea-doo bounces around.
-It’s a good idea to test run your pump in a bucket of water before installing.
+It’s a good idea to test run your pump in a bucket of water before installing it.
 There are 3 wires for the switch.

 When water enters the hull and is detected by the bilge.
 It needs to reach a certain height (2-3/4 inches) a sensor turns the pump on.
 After the water is pumped out another sensor shuts the pump off.
 So mount this pump in the lowest part of your boat or Jet-Ski.

-Rule has been designing and building bilge pumps for over 50-years.
+Rule pumps have been designing and building bilge pumps for over 50-years.
 These sump pumps are the first choice by boat owners and fishermen all over the world.